 Now your candidates can up the assessment from anywhere.
 Skeptical about your candidates’ integrity on an online assessment?

-We have AI enabled proctor at place to monitor the eye movements and web browser monitoring system to indicate when the candidates toggle between tabs.
+We have an AI-enabled proctor in place to monitor eye movements and a web browser monitoring system to indicate when the candidates toggle between tabs.

 After your candidates cut through the assessments, adopt a professional video interviewing tool.
 As organizations are looking for talent beyond their home countries, we need to have remote hiring options.
-An Online Video Interviewing tool offers great flexibility and seamless solution to the understating problem.
-Your candidates need not fret commuting for on-site interviews and also recruiters can break-out from the monotony of scheduling interviews.
+An Online Video Interviewing tool offers great flexibility and a seamless solution to the understating problem.
+Your candidates need not fret commuting for on-site interviews and also recruiters can break out from the monotony of scheduling interviews.

 Pro tip: Give a brief heads-up to your candidates before the interview with regards to the following information